 True to the spirit of Clyde House, the new kitchen extension allows the signature curved lines to continue, with cabinetry following the gentle contours of the external walls.
 A larder cupboard, with an integral cold slab, is scooped out for expansive dry goods storage and finished in a malleable high-grade ply to accommodate its exacting camber.
 Double doors open inwards for unimpeded walk-in access.

-“"Thank you to all at Barr Group for interpreting our designs so beautifully.
-They made work on this wonderful project feel effortless”.”
+“Thank you to all at Barr Group for interpreting our designs so beautifully.
+The team made work on this wonderful project feel effortless.”

 The sink run is a full half-circle of cabinetry, each section hand-formed from layer upon layer of fine Maple veneer, to create the perfect solid arc.
 Frames and doors alike were shaped from the production of several sectional handmade MDF moulds, a technique which could be likened to a sculptor making a mould and casting their work.
 A careful and painstaking process, but incredibly rewarding for the team and a delight to see working in synergy with such an unusual space.

 The kitchen island, which runs the full length of the room is painted in William Yeoward’s bold ‘Sailing Boat’ blue.
 The detailing aligns with that through the rest of the property’s cabinetry, with curved corners matched by the Carrara quartz worktop, coming together to complete the rolling lines of the space.